matthoffner/edge-chat/README.md

 # edge-chat

-Simple demo using transformers.js embeddings, a simple vector store and PDF text extraction in a web workers.
+Simple demo using transformers.js embeddings, a simple vector store and PDF text extraction with Web Workers.
 No file data is stored on the server.

 ![](./screenshot.png)